bla260/ad2usb/README.md

 - **Log Panel Messages**: See Logging section.
 - **Mask Alarm Codes**: This setting (on by default) will attempt to replace anything that looks like an alarm code (4-digits) with `CODE` in all log files.
 This feature is intended to increase security of your alarm system.

+### Saving the Alarm Code
+This plugin ***does not require*** an alarm code to be saved.
+Only those functions on the panel that require a code, such as Disarming, Bypass, Night-Stay, etc. will not work unless an alarm code is available to the plugin.
+For remote monitoring only, an alarm code is not required and does not need to be saved in the plugin.
+Users of this plugin will need to assess their own security and risks, and what features they plan to use, in order to determine if they want to store an alarm code or not.

+There are several ways to store the alarm code via the plugin.
+You can also store the code in an Indigo Variable, and seperate configuration file, or directly in the Preferences.
+To save your alarm code, use the `Configure` menu and enable `Save Alarm Code`.
+Once enabled, you have three options:
+1. Indigo Variable.
+You can use an Indigo Variable to store the code.
+Enter your variable in the in the format:`%%v:VARID%%` where `VARID` is the variable ID (ex: `%%v:1929322623%%`).
+2. OTP Configuration File.
+See the [One Time Password Setup](#one-time-password-setup) section for more information.
+If you are using OTP, other plugin functions such as HomeKit integration can use the configuration file `AD2USB_OTP.cfg` that contains the alarm panel User Code for Bypassing, Disarming and Arming your panel.
+3. In Preferences.
+Store the alarm panel User Code within the `Configure` preferences.
+Select this option and enter the 4-digit User Code for Bypassing, Disarming and Arming your panel that you wish to use.

 ### One Time Password Setup
 #### Overview
 This is an optional feature that requires the installation of additional Python modules and creation of several Indigo variables.
 Installing the additional modules is **not** required to use the rest of the features and capabilities of AD2USB; these module are only required for the OTP features.